jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 # Conclusion

-I've shown that we can use noisy daily weight loss & calory intake data to estimate a fudge factor (activity multiplier) and TDEE.
-The daily data can be inserted pretty much directly into the MCMC sampling procedure without much preprocessing.
-And the output is not just a point estimate, but an entire range of possiblities.
+I've shown three methods to use incomplete and noisy daily weight loss & caloric intake data to estimate a fudge factor (activity multiplier) to compute a TDEE from a BMR.
+The naive approach works, but requires a lot of preprocessing to group consecutive periods.

+Instead, one can also simply insert the daily data into the MCMC sampling procedure, skip the preprocessing, and recover a similar estimate.
+With the additional benefit that we get the entire range of plausible values.